-UNITIL maintains a tax-qualified defined benefit pension plan and related trust agreement (the "Retirement Plan"), which provides retirement annuities for eligible employees of UNITIL and its subsidiaries.
-Since the Retirement Plan is a defined benefit plan, no amounts were contributed or accrued specifically for the benefit of any officer of UNITIL under the Retirement Plan.
-Directors of UNITIL who are not and have not been officers of UNITIL or any of its subsidiaries are not eligible to participate in the Retirement Plan.
+Unitil maintains a tax-qualified defined benefit pension plan and related trust agreement (the "Retirement Plan"), which provides retirement annuities for eligible employees of Unitil and its subsidiaries.
+Since the Retirement Plan is a defined benefit plan, no amounts were contributed or accrued specifically for the benefit of any officer of Unitil under the Retirement Plan.
+Directors of Unitil who are not and have not been officers of Unitil or any of its subsidiaries are not eligible to participate in the Retirement Plan.

-The table on the following page sets forth the estimated annual benefits (exclusive of Social Security payments) payable to participants in the specified compensation and years of service classifications, assuming continued active service until retirement.
+The table below sets forth the estimated annual benefits (exclusive of Social Security payments) payable to participants in the specified compensation and years of service classifications, assuming continued active service until retirement.
 The average annual earnings used to compute the annual benefits are subject to a \$150,000 limit.

-PENSION PLAN TABLE
+F PENSION PLAN TABLE

-ANNUAL PENSION
+ANNUAL F PENSION

-Average Annual Earnings Used for Computing Pension 10 Years of Service 20 Years of Service 30 Years of Service 40 Years of Service
+Average Annual Earnings

+Used for Computing 10 Years 20 Years 30 Years 40 Years

+Pension of Service of Service of Service of Service

 \$100,000 20,000 40,000 50,000 55,000

 125,000 25,000 50,000 62,500 68,750

 150,000 30,000 60,000 75,000 82,500

-175.000 35,000 70,000 87.500 96,250

-The present formula for determining annual benefits under the Retirement Plan's life annuity option is (i) 2% of average annual salary (average annual salary during the five consecutive years out of the last twenty years of employment that give the highest average salary) for each of the first twenty years of benefit service, plus (ii) 1% of average annual salary for each of the next ten years of benefit service and (iii) 1/2% of average annual salary for each year of benefit service in excess of thirty, minus (iv) 50% of age 65 annual Social Security benefit (as defined in the Retirement Plan), and (v) any benefit under another UNITIL retirement plan of a former employer for which credit for service is given under the Retirement Plan.
-A participant is eligible for early retirement at an actuarially reduced pension upon the attainment of age 55 with at least 15 years of service with UNITIL or one of its subsidiaries.
-A participant is 100% vested in his benefit under the Retirement Plan after 5 years of service with UNITIL or one of its subsidiaries.
-As of January 1, 1995, Executive Officers Stulgis, Dalton, Siart, Daly and Gantz had 15, 27, 12, 6 and 11 credited years of service, respectively, under the Retirement Plan.
+The present formula for determining annual benefits under the Retirement Plan's life annuity option is (i) 2% of average annual salary (average annual salary during the five consecutive years out of the last twenty years of employment that give the highest average salary) for each of the first twenty years of benefit service, plus (ii) 1% of average annual salary for each of the next ten years of benefit service and (iii) 1/2% of average annual salary for each year of benefit service in excess of thirty, minus (iv) 50% of age 65 annual Social Security benefit (as defined in the Retirement Plan), and (v) any benefit under another Unitil retirement plan of a former employer for which credit for service is given under the Retirement Plan.
+A participant is eligible for early retirement at an actuarially reduced pension upon the attainment of age 55 with at least 15 years of service with Unitil or one of its subsidiaries.
+A participant is 100% vested in his benefit under the Retirement Plan after 5 years of service with Unitil or one of its subsidiaries.
+As of January 1, 1996, Executive Officers Stulgis, Dalton, Siart, Daly and Gantz had 16, 28, 13, 7 and 12 credited years of service, respectively, under the Retirement Plan.